DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 promo_content:
     - content/train-to-be-a-teacher/promos/get-adviser-promo
 navigation: 20.05
+navigation_title: Train to teach in England as an international student
-navigation_description: Find out how to train to get qualified teacher status (QTS).
-You need QTS to teach in most primary and secondary schools in England.
+navigation_description: Find out how to train to teach in England as an international student and get English qualified teacher status (QTS).
 date: "2021-05-27"
 image: "media/images/content/hero-images/0003.jpg"
 backlink: "../../"